imrein/ansible-arch-setup/README.md

 ## Warnings

-The user will have a hardcoded password `test` if unchanged.
+The user will have a hardcoded password `linux` if unchanged.
 **Please change this ASAP after using this role.**

 ## Example playbook